-Best Umbrella Insurance Policies for 2021
+Discover the Best Umbrella Insurance Policies of 2021

 Table of Contents

 Businesses and individuals benefit from umbrella insurance coverage because it can provide protection in the rare instance where an accident or claim runs into the hundreds of thousands of dollars or higher.
-Umbrella insurance can be especially important if you have significant assets that may make you the target of a lawsuit.
+Umbrella insurance can be especially important if you have large assets that may make you the target of a lawsuit.

 Best Umbrella Insurance Options

 Here are some strong options for insurers with excellent reputations for high-quality customer service, dependable coverage, and affordable premiums.

 Best Umbrella Policy for Competitive Premiums When Bundling: Allstate

 Allstate’s personal umbrella policies cover bodily injury, personal injury, and property damage.
 For example, if a guest has an accident in your backyard that results in high medical bills, a personal umbrella policy could help to cover high expenses.
 Allstate’s umbrella policies are available in million-dollar increments from $1 million to $5 million.
 The insurer’s reputation for affordable premiums is also stronger if you are buying other policies from them, including automobile, watercraft, and motorcycle insurance policies.